SECURITIES AND EXCHANGE COMMISSION

-As a result of the Company’s December 2020 restructuring plan and subsequent announcement of a new executive team, beginning with the first quarter of 2021, the Company will no longer adjust for legal costs and expenses incurred in connection with opioid-related litigation, investigations and regulations pertaining to the Company’s historical commercialization of opioid products as a specified item in the non-GAAP measure adjusted EBITDA.
+As a result of the Company’s December 2020 restructuring plan and subsequent announcement of a new executive team, beginning in 2021, the Company will no longer adjust for legal costs and expenses incurred in connection with opioid-related litigation, investigations and regulations pertaining to the Company’s historical commercialization of opioid products as a specified item in the non-GAAP measure adjusted EBITDA.
 Management’s priorities include, amongst other items, operating cash flows and mitigating legacy legal uncertainties and therefore believes that investors will benefit from the ability to view the profitability of the Company’s current and ongoing business activities with such costs included.
-Given the timing of the December 2020 restructuring plan and subsequent announcement of the new executive team, Management believes the first quarter of 2021 is the appropriate time to make such an update.
+Given the timing of the December 2020 restructuring plan and subsequent announcement of the new executive team, Management believes 2021 is the appropriate time to make such an update.
 Prior period amounts of Adjusted EBITDA have been recast to conform to this presentation.

 Pro forma Items